JackeGould/JackeGouldPortfolio/readme.md

 ## Description

-A portfolio to showcase web development skills created using React.
+A portfolio to showcase web development skills created using React

 ## User Story